 Acupuncture dates back thousands of years.
 While the originators of this practice are unknown, we do know that it originates from ancient China.
 Historically, acupuncture was believed to help the flow of “Qi”, which is an energy which can lead to the development of everyday health ailments and mental issues.
-However, today, acupuncture is believed to stimulate specific systems of the body (nervous system, cardiovascular, skeletal, etc.) to promote natural healing.
+However, today, people believe that acupuncture stimulates specific systems of the body (nervous system, cardiovascular, skeletal, etc.) to promote natural healing.

 Acupuncture Used in Treatment for Addiction and Eating Disorders

 Most individuals who use acupuncture as a method of therapy during addiction treatment experience positive results.
-While it’s not necessarily known why these results occur, some research points to the fact that acupuncture can increase dopamine and serotonin production.
-Both dopamine and serotonin are naturally produced brain chemicals used to reward specific human behaviors meant for survival.
-Ironically, they are also the same chemicals released when drugs and alcohol are administered to the body.
+While people do not necessarily know why these results occur, some research points to the fact that acupuncture can increase dopamine and serotonin production.
+The brain naturally produces both dopamine and serotonin chemicals.
+The brain uses these chemicals are reward for specific human behaviors meant for survival.
+Ironically, the brain also releases the same chemicals when a person uses drugs and alcohol.
 And, what is responsible for the feelings of euphoria amongst drug users.
 But, once the body is dependent on the utilized substances, it no longer releases dopamine or serotonin when it is naturally supposed to.

 The result of limited dopamine and serotonin release may include a negative outlook on life, apathy, depression, and anxiety.
 All of these negative emotions and outcomes put a person’s recovery in jeopardy.
 So, the natural dopamine and serotonin production and release due to acupuncture therapy can greatly help individuals in treatment.
 Those who utilize the therapy report a better outlook on treatment outcomes, easier managed moods, and a reduction of stress and anxiety.
 Additional benefits of acupuncture in addiction treatment may include: